Elle Evans: Career

 In 2010, Evans was cast by MMG in her first commercial.
 It was shot in China, and she appeared in it styled to look like Marilyn Monroe.
-The commercial aired all throughout Shanghai.
+The commercial aired throughout Shanghai.

-Evans is represented by United Talent Agency as well as Wilhelmina Models in Miami, Florida.
-Elle is managed by 3 Arts Entertainment and represented commercially by Agency for the Performing Arts.
-In 2013, she appeared bare-breasted in Robin Thicke's music video for his single "Blurred Lines", featuring Pharrell Williams.
-The music video generated over 600 million views and made the "Texas-born model part of a pop culture phenomenon."
-Shortly after that, Evans was cast in two of Beyoncé's music videos: "Haunted" and "Superpower".
+Evans is represented by United Talent Agency and Wilhelmina Models in Miami.
+She is managed by 3 Arts Entertainment and represented by Agency for the Performing Arts.
+In 2013, she appeared topless in Robin Thicke's music video for his single "Blurred Lines", featuring Pharrell Williams.
+The music video generated over 600 million views.
+Shortly after, Evans was cast in two Beyoncé music videos: "Haunted" and "Superpower".
 Both videos were directed by Jonas Akerlund in 2013.

-Evans, one of the faces of NYX Cosmetics, appeared in Kmart's 2013 national ad campaign "Money Can't Buy Style", was featured in Relapse Magazine's 2013 and 2014 Photo Annual Issue, and starred in an AXE Apollo Cologne commercial that aired during the 2013 MTV Movie Awards.
+Evans, one of the faces of NYX Cosmetics, appeared in Kmart's 2013 national ad campaign "Money Can't Buy Style", was featured in Relapse's 2013 and 2014 Photo Annual Issue, and starred in an AXE Apollo Cologne commercial that aired during the 2013 MTV Movie Awards.
 Evans modeled for Samuel Bayer.
-She was shot fully nude, along with 15 other models, for Bayer's exhibition "Diptychs & Triptychs".
+She was shot nude, along with 15 other models, for Bayer's exhibition "Diptychs & Triptychs".
 The black-and-white series of 6-foot-tall diptychs and 12-foot-tall triptychs was "to capture beauty in its most vulnerable state", and was on view at the ACE Gallery in Beverly Hills from March 2013 to April 2013.

 In 2014, she guest starred in an episode of Two and a Half Men, which originally aired on February 6, 2014.
 Also in February, she landed the cover of FHM France.
-Then in September she was featured in an issue of Maxim for their "Golden Girl" spread celebrating the 50th anniversary of the film Goldfinger, where she was painted gold from head to toe.

-That same year, Evans was cast in a Wet 'n Wild cosmetics commercial shot by director David LaChapelle titled "Steal the Look", in addition to landing two national ads for Mary Kay Cosmetics which aired during the premiere of the thirteenth season of Project Runway on Lifetime in November 2014.
+Then in September she was featured in an issue of Maxim for their "Golden Girl" spread celebrating the 50th anniversary of the film Goldfinger, in which she was painted gold.
+That year, Evans was cast in a Wet 'n Wild cosmetics commercial shot by director David LaChapelle titled "Steal the Look", in addition to landing two national ads for Mary Kay Cosmetics which aired during the premiere of the thirteenth season of Project Runway on Lifetime in November 2014.

-In 2015, Evans appeared in another music video, this time for the band Muse and their single, "Mercy".
+In 2015, Evans appeared in a music video for the band Muse and their single, "Mercy".
 The video was directed by Sing J Lee and was released in June.

-In September 2015 Evans was cast in a Carl's Jr. commercial for their new "Tex Mex Bacon-Thickburger".
+In September, Evans was cast in a Carl's Jr. commercial for their new "Tex Mex Bacon-Thickburger".
 Donning a patriotic bikini to represent the ladies of Team USA, Evans faces off in a volleyball game against model Alejandra Guilmant and Team Mexico to determine if the burger is "More Tex, or more Mex."
-The commercial, aired on September 28.

-Shortly after that, Evans appeared as Amber in the film Scouts Guide to the Zombie Apocalypse (2015) directed by Christopher Landon, and as Star in the horror-thriller film The Love Witch, which was directed by Anna Biller.
+The commercial aired on September 28.
+Shortly after that, Evans appeared as Amber in the film Scouts Guide to the Zombie Apocalypse (2015) directed by Christopher Landon, and as Star in the horror-thriller film The Love Witch, directed by Anna Biller.